SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Experiments

 \subsection{Datasets and Evaluation Metric}

-We evaluate our method on three benchmarks, i.e., CUHK-PEDES\cite{gnarnn}, ICFG-PEDES\cite{ssan}, and RSTPReid\cite{dssl}. \textbf{CUHK-PEDES} is the first large-scale benchmark for text-based person search tasks.
-This dataset contains 40,206 images of 13,003 person IDs collected from five person re-identification datasets.
-Each image has two different textual captions with an extensive vocabulary, and the average sentence length is 23.5.
-There are 3,074 images and 6,148 descriptions of 1000 persons utilized for testing. \textbf{ICFG-PEDES} contains 54,522 images of 4,102 persons.
-For each image, the corresponding description has an average length of 37 words.
-They selected 19,848 image-text pairs of 1000 persons to compose the testing set. \textbf{RSTPReID} contains 20,505 images of 4,101 persons, and each pedestrian contains five images.
-It is split into a training set with 3,701 persons, a validation set with 200 persons, and a testing set with 200 persons.
-For our evaluation metric, we follow previous works to report the Rank@$k$($k$=1,5,10) text-to-image accuracy to evaluate our baseline performance.
-Given a textual description as the query, if the top-$k$ retrieved images contain any person corresponding to the query, this is a successful person search.
+We evaluate SCMM on three benchmarks: CUHK-PEDES \cite{gnarnn}, ICFG-PEDES \cite{ssan}, and RSTPReid \cite{dssl}.
+As the first large-scale benchmark for text-based person search tasks, CUHK-PEDES contains 40,206 images of 13,003 person IDs collected from five person re-identification datasets, with each image having two different textual captions with an extensive vocabulary and an average sentence length of 23.5 words.
+Additionally, the testing set comprises 3,074 images and 6,148 descriptions of 1,000 persons.
+ICFG-PEDES contains 54,522 images of 4,102 persons, where each image's corresponding description has an average length of 37 words, and the testing set consists of 19,848 image-text pairs of 1,000 persons.
+RSTPReID contains 20,505 images of 4,101 persons, with each pedestrian having five images.
+It is divided into a training set with 3,701 persons, a validation set with 200 persons, and a testing set with 200 persons.
+For our evaluation metric, we report the Rank $k$ ($k$=1, 5, 10) text-to-image accuracy, which is commonly used in previous works to evaluate text-based person search.
+Given a textual description as the query, if the top-$k$ retrieved images contain any person corresponding to the query, we consider it a successful person search.